 At the end of the investigation, both you and the member will be sent copies of the Investigating Officer's draft report in order to have the opportunity to correct any factual inaccuracies.
 The Monitoring Officer will then review the report and either write to you to confirm that there is no further action required or arrange for the Standards (Complaints) sub-committee to consider the report.

 If the sub-committee considers the report, it will also receive the written opinion of the independent person and any written representations from the member, before deciding whether they have failed to follow the code and, if so, what action should be taken.
 If the sub-committee decides that a member has failed to comply with the code it may:

 - report its findings to a meeting of the council for information

 - recommend to the council that the member be issued with a formal censure

 - recommend to the member’s group leader that they be removed from any or all of the committees or sub-committees of the council

 - recommend to the leader of the council that the member be removed from the cabinet, or removed from particular portfolio responsibilities

 As soon as possible after the meeting the monitoring officer will write to you to confirm the decisions taken.

-If a member is dissatisfied with the decision of the Audit, Pensions and Standards (Complaints) sub-committee they may appeal within 14 days of the meeting to an Audit, Pensions and Standards (Appeals) sub-committee.
+If a member is dissatisfied with the decision of the Standards Committee they may appeal within 14 days of the meeting to the Standards Committee.
 The appeals sub-committee will have a different membership to the original sub-committee and can either endorse the previous decision or conclude that there is no breach and dismiss the complaint.